sbanwart/react-auto-save/README.md

 # React Auto-Save

-This is a sample project to accompany the blog post at https://scottbanwart.com/blog/react-auto-save.
+This is a sample project to accompany the blog post at https://scottbanwart.com/blog/2017/02/implementing-auto-save-with-react/.

 # Installation

-Clone the repository
+## Clone the repository

+$git clone git@github.com:sbanwart/react-auto-save.git

-Run NPM to install the dependencies
+## Run NPM to install the dependencies

 $npm install

-Start the application
+## Start the application

 $npm Start

 # Usage